Developer Guide

 The internal version control system in Academy Directory is inspired by Git.
 As such, VersionControl

-keeps track of Academy Directory data state by using VcObject
+keeps track of Academy Directory data state by using VcObject which corresponds to Git objects.

 Design Considerations: